WuorBhang/WuorBhang/README.md

 ### Database Engineer, Loc-Safe

 - Responsible for designing, implementing, and maintaining Loc-Safe's database systems.
-- Optimized database performance, ensuring high availability and scalability.
+- Optimized database performance to ensure high availability and scalability.
 - Managed complex queries and data migration processes for seamless application performance.
 - Collaborated with backend teams to ensure smooth integration between databases and applications.